lelecobr/button-design-angular/README.md

 ## Contributing
 Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on GitHub.
+If you note an error or have suggestions for improvement, please submit a pull request or email me.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.